andry81-devops/accum-content/README.md

 > **Warning** Not all features of a generic GitHub action is supported: [Known Issues](#known-issues)

+## Repositories:

-You need setup 2-5 repositories:
+You need setup 2-5 repositories.

 1. Repository, where content config file will be stored: `myrepo--gh-content-config`.<br />
    > **Note** This repository is only required for the content accumulation script.
 This repository and a content store repository can be a single.